Updated: December 2024

 Age UK estimates that over a million older people go over a month without speaking to anyone, that’s including friends, family and neighbours.
 Lack of social contact can have a detrimental impact on our physical health and mental wellbeing.
 But it’s not just the older population.
 Loneliness can have a big impact on us all, so consider checking in with loved ones throughout the year – you might just make someone’s month!

 It’s also important to keep in touch with others for your own wellbeing.
-We are still in a pandemic and meeting in person can be tricky, but there’s no reason you can’t pick up the phone, write a thoughtful letter or catch up over facetime.
+If meeting in person is tricky, there’s no reason you can’t pick up the phone instead, write a thoughtful letter or catch up over a video call.
 Having a strong support network can help us navigate stressors but also be there to help us celebrate our wins.

 Get cosy (and stay warm!)